SiliconLabs/wiseconnect/examples/snippets/crypto/attestation/readme.md

 ## Purpose/Scope

-- This application demonstrates how to send a token request to TA and receive the response token.
+- This application demonstrates how to send a token request to NWP and receive the response token.
 - This application can be used by the user for checking the authenticity of the device.
 - This application sends a nonce of 32 byte.
 This nonce is generated using TRNG.
 - This application receives the token which is signed using Attestation private key.